Explore the Library

 Author: Originally from Baltimore Public Schools

-Tool Type: Assessment
+Tool Type: Data Collection, Sample Resources, Assessment

 This observational assessment tool on schools’ culture and climate was modified from Baltimore City Public Schools School Climate project.
 This tool would be helpful as a starting point in measuring school climate and collecting baseline data to inform capacity building in schools.